-

 Guitar/Vocals

 Born in Chuquicamata, Chile and raised on the Jersey Shore, Jon Cristian Duque has called New Orleans home since moving there on New Years Day 2000.
-A veteran of the Frenchmen St scene and protege of the legendary Walter "Wolfman" Washington, he has made it his mission to continue and add to the traditions learned from being a member of Walter's band, The Roadmasters, and through the many iterations of his own band The Soul Project, and then to bring that joy and love and music to the whole world .
+A veteran of the Frenchmen St scene and protege of the legendary Walter "Wolfman" Washington, he has made it his mission to add to and continue the traditions learned from being a member of Walter's band, The Roadmasters, and through the many iterations of his own band The Soul Project.

 Wanda Joseph